splunk/kafka-connect-splunk/README.md

-## kafka-connect-splunk
+## Kafka Connect Splunk
-Splunk Kafka Connector features:
+A Kafka Connect Sink for Splunk features:
-* Pulling data from Kafka topic(s).
-* Transforming and enriching data in-flight.
-* Injecting data into Splunk via [Splunk HTTP Event Collector(HEC)](http://dev.splunk.com/view/event-collector/SP-CAAAE6M).
+* Data ingestion from Kafka topics into Splunk via [Splunk HTTP Event Collector(HEC)](http://dev.splunk.com/view/event-collector/SP-CAAAE6M).
+* In-flight data transformation and enrichment.

 ## Requirements
 1. Kafka version 0.9 above.
 2. Java 8 and above.
 3. Splunk configured with valid Http Event Collector (HEC) tokens.
-* HEC token settings should be same on all Splunk Indexers and Heavy Forwarders in your environment.
+* HEC token settings should be the same on all Splunk Indexers and Heavy Forwarders in your environment.
-* Task configuration parameters will vary depending on acknowledgement setting (Please refer to **configuration** section for details)
+* Task configuration parameters will vary depending on acknowledgement setting (Refer to **configuration** section for details).

 Note: HEC Acknowledgement prevents potential data loss but may slow down event ingestion.